travigd/documentation/readme.md

 ### Small Edits

 If you notice a mistake in our docs, or if you feel you have a better way of explaining some concept described therein, please send us a pull request on this repository with the edits made.
-Be aware that any errors you correct may be present in earlier versions, so check those too and edit as appropriate.
+Be aware that any errors you correct may be present in earlier versions so check those too and edit as appropriate.

 ### New Pages and Sections

 1. Create new pages and/or sections.
 Follow the [Conventions](#conventions) below.
-2. If you create a new section, add an entry to the `top_level_sections` list on `_config.yml`.
+2. If you create a new section, add an entry for it to the `top_level_sections` list on `_config.yml` in an appropriate place (this list determines the order the sections are listed in the navigation sidebar).

 ### Creating a New Version